sk-stm/RL_tennis/Report.md

 Besides this the algorithm works just like single agent DDPG which is described in [my other repository](https://github.com/sk-stm/RL_robot_arm_control/blob/main/Report.md).

+Unfortunately the implementation and training is not complete yet.
+I didn't have time to tune the parameters of my MADDPG to solve the environment yet.
+However, I intend to do that in the future since this is a very natural extension of the DDPG algorithm in project 2.
+Therefore this repository contains the code of MADDPG but not a solution based on that algirthm.

 # Results
 The rewards received by my best agent of this type can be shown in this figure: